 Early-stage or new product

 Start with PPC.
-You need data on what converts before you invest Rs 5-15 lakh in SEO content.
-PPC reveals your actual cost-per-acquisition, which keywords generate sales (not just traffic), and what messaging moves buyers.
-Run PPC for 3–6 months, identify your top 10 converting keywords, then build SEO content targeting those exact terms.
+You need data on what converts before sinking Rs 5-15 lakh into SEO content.
+PPC surfaces your actual cost-per-acquisition, tells you which keywords generate sales rather than just traffic, and shows what messaging moves buyers.
+Run PPC for 3-6 months, find your top 10 converting keywords, then build SEO content around those exact terms.

 Established business with a proven offer

 Invest in SEO for high-volume informational and commercial-investigation keywords.
-These represent the largest share of search volume and are where organic listings dominate.
-Use PPC for your highest-intent transactional terms and for any seasonal promotions where timing matters.
+These carry the largest share of search volume, and organic listings dominate them.
+Save PPC for your highest-intent transactional terms and for seasonal promotions where timing is everything.

 Running both simultaneously

-This is the optimal state for most businesses with a marketing budget above Rs 3 lakh per month.
-SEO builds the traffic base over 12–24 months; PPC fills the gap immediately and accelerates growth.
-Businesses with strong organic rankings who also run PPC for the same keywords capture 25–30% more total SERP clicks than either channel alone — users see the brand twice on the same page, which increases trust and click probability.
+This is where most businesses with a marketing budget above Rs 3 lakh per month land.
+SEO builds the traffic base over 12-24 months while PPC fills the gap immediately and speeds up growth.
+Businesses with strong organic rankings that also run PPC for the same keywords capture 25-30% more total SERP clicks than either channel alone; users see the brand twice on the same page, and that repetition builds trust and click probability.

 Measuring ROI for Both Channels